HomeAncient History

 nyx moreau

-Nyx, Night Goddess by Gustave Moreau, 1880, via Wikimedia Commons
+Nyx, Night Goddess, by Gustave Moreau, 1880.
+Source: Wikimedia Commons

 Nyx, the enigmatic goddess of the night, is a figure shrouded in darkness and intrigue.
 Her origins can be traced back to the very beginning of Greek mythology when she emerged from the void of the universe as the first child of Chaos.
 With her long, flowing hair and starry robes, Nyx was a goddess whose very essence embodied the darkness of the night.
 Her black veil shrouded the earth, signaling the arrival of the night and the end of the day.

-Nyx was considered to be the mother of numerous powerful deities such as Aether, Nemesis, the Moirai, the Erinyes, Hypnos, and Thanatos.
-Regardless of her foreboding reputation, she was revered by many, particularly women, who turned to her in times of need seeking her protective powers and guidance.
-Since the night was also thought to be a time for introspection, contemplation, and spiritual connection.
+Nyx was considered to be the mother of numerous powerful deities in the elaborate genealogies described in Greek myth.
+She was the mother of Aether, Nemesis, the Moirai (fates), the Erinyes, Hypnos, and Thanatos.
+Regardless of her foreboding reputation, she was revered by many, particularly mortal women, who turned to her in times of need, seeking her protective powers and guidance.
+The night was also thought to be a time for introspection, contemplation, and spiritual connection.

 hypnos thanatos crater

-Sarpedon’s body carried by Hypnos and Thanatos, while Hermes watches, Attic red-figured calyx-krater signed by Euxitheos (potter) and Euphronios (painter), via Wikimedia Commons
+Sarpedon’s body carried by Hypnos and Thanatos while Hermes watches, Attic red-figured calyx-krater signed by Euxitheos (potter) and Euphronios (painter).
+Source: Wikimedia Commons

 iris head

-Iris by Guy Head, circa 1800, via National Galleries Scotland
+Iris, by Guy Head, c.
+1800.
+Source: National Galleries Scotland

 In Greek mythology, Iris is a captivating figure, the goddess of rainbows, and the messenger of divine communication.
 As the daughter of Thaumas and Electra, she held a crucial role in bridging the mortal and divine realms.
 Descriptions often illustrate her as a young and graceful goddess adorned with vibrant, iridescent wings that shone with the colors of a rainbow.
 In Homer’s Iliad, Iris is frequently dispatched by the gods to deliver messages to the mortal heroes on the battlefield.
 She acts as a mediator, conveying the gods’ directives and influencing the outcome of major events.